By Herman & Erich Bozenhardt

 - Waste handling, including how you handle discarded SUS bags

 The last major aspect of beginning a facility layout has more to do with the business aspects of our industry and their relationship with the quality organizations.
-Risk assessment focuses on the potential for product cross-contamination, product loss, and financial loss.
+Risk assessment focuses on the potential for product cross-contamination, product loss, product quality, and financial loss.
 The assessment typically breaks down into the following classes:

 - Risk is also measured in the value of the batch of material.
 As titers and batch sizes are increased, and yearly productions are consolidated into a few or single batches, the financial implications of a batch failure from bioburden or cross contamination are extreme.
 In these cases, as financial exposure increases, so too does the need to increase the levels of isolation, reduce batch size, increase production time, and protect the process steps within the facility.
-Of course, this will also increase the facility size.

 Regulatory Compliance – More Than You Think